lizastark/soft-arcade/project_brief.md

 - What is your plan for documentation?
 - How will you share the final product?
 - How will you share the process?
+- How will you share your circuit diagrams?
+- How will you share your code?